-Resident’s drawing wins top prize in AiA competition, will be featured in calendar
+Resident’s drawing wins a top prize and will be featured in calendar

 An experienced oil painter, Sharon Nelson was turned on to pencil drawing as an Aberdeen Village resident and now two of her drawings are receiving accolades through the annual system-wide Art is Ageless® juried competition.